 Until the end of August 2015, daytime journeys of Service 382 were operated by Astons Coaches.
 At that time they surrendered their registration and First Midland Red Buses Limited took over the service from Tuesday 1st September 2015 (the Monday was a Bank Holiday), operating to a reduced timetable with one journey in each direction every two hours during off-peak times.
 Short-working journeys between Worcester City Centre and Norton only were operated on Sundays and Bank Holiday Mondays, replacing Service 32 between Worcester City Centre and St. Peter’s Estate.

-With low passenger numbers, First Midland Red reduced the number of journeys from Sunday 4th September 2016, with most off-peak journeys including all Saturday journeys being withdrawn.
+With passenger numbers falling still, First Midland Red reduced the number of journeys from Sunday 4th September 2016, with most off-peak journeys including all Saturday journeys being withdrawn.
 From the same date, there was also a minor route change with all journeys now running via Birlingham Church between Defford and Pershore.
 The cuts caused a number of complaints in the local newspaper and at a public meeting held at Pershore Town Hall on Thursday 13th October 2016, the First Midland Red Managing Director stated that following negotiations with Norton Parish Council a short-working journey between Worcester and Littleworth would be introduced on Wednesday and Friday afternoons.
 This would run from Wednesday 23rd November 2016 as an experiment for a trial period of three months to see if a permanent replacement was financially viable.
+This additional trial journey later became permanent.

 1 During floods when Eckington Bridge is closed, Service 382 runs direct between Defford and Pershore, omitting Eckington, then continue past Pershore to Eckington via Great Comberton.